nbyapp/nbyapp/README.md

 - **Frontend**: React.js with React Router
 - **Styling**: Tailwind CSS
 - **Code Editor**: CodeMirror
-- **AI Integration**: Ready for integration with OpenAI, Anthropic, or similar AI services
+- **AI Integration**: Ready for integration with OpenAI, Anthropic Claude, and DeepSeek Coder
 - **Deployment**: Deployed on GitHub Pages (or any static hosting service)

 ## Contributing